differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 [25] Williams A, Nangia N, Bowman SR. A broad-coverage challenge corpus for sentence understanding through inference. arXiv preprint arXiv:1704.05426.
 2017 Apr 18.

 [26] Novikova J, Dušek O, Rieser V. The E2E dataset: New challenges for end-to-end generation. arXiv preprint arXiv:1706.09254.
 2017 Jun 28.

+[27] Papernot N, Chien S, Song S, Thakurta A, Erlingsson U. Making the shoe fit: Architectures, initializations, and tuning for learning with privacy.

+[28] Suriyakumar VM, Papernot N, Goldenberg A, Ghassemi M. Chasing your long tails: Differentially private prediction in health care settings.
+InProceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency 2021 Mar 3 (pp. 723-734).

+[29] Bagdasaryan E, Poursaeed O, Shmatikov V. Differential privacy has disparate impact on model accuracy.
+Advances in Neural Information Processing Systems.
+2019;32.

+[30] Bourtoule L, Chandrasekaran V, Choquette-Choo CA, Jia H, Travers A, Zhang B, Lie D, Papernot N. Machine unlearning.
+In2021 IEEE Symposium on Security and Privacy (SP) 2021 May 24 (pp. 141-159).
+IEEE.

+[31] Sekhari A, Acharya J, Kamath G, Suresh AT.
+Remember what you want to forget: Algorithms for machine unlearning.
+Advances in Neural Information Processing Systems.
+2021 Dec 6;34.

+[32] Cao Y, Yang J. Towards making systems forget with machine unlearning.
+In2015 IEEE Symposium on Security and Privacy 2015 May 17 (pp. 463-480).
+IEEE.